Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Waterfront Promenade (1–3 mins)

 Stretching along the bay, the promenade is perfect for a relaxed stroll.
-At the same time, it offers some of the best views of the harbor, especially with the colorful buildings rising above the shoreline.
+It also offers some of the best views of the harbor, especially with the colorful buildings rising above the shoreline.

 Église Saint-Michel (2–5 mins)